Loyola University > School of Education > Admission > Apply > Five-Year BS/MEd in Physics and Secondary Education

 Students must pass the Illinois State Board of Education Test of Academic Proficiency prior to beginning the education courses and pass the Physics Content Exam as admission for the MEd.

-For applicants interested in becoming Chemistry teachers:
+For applicants interested in becoming Physics teachers:

 Candidates must have 32 total credit hours at grade C- or above in the specific content area where licensure is sought.